Documentary Biography Series

 Gilles Brassard — Located Marie's baptism record in Archives Bordeaux Métropole (January 2023), correcting a 4-year age error that would have distorted her entire chronology.

-Peter Gagne — Research compilation providing leads to widow settlement documents and other primary sources.
+Peter Gagne — Research compilation providing leads to widow settlement documents, legal case references, and other primary sources.

 Generations of Quebec genealogists — Indexing, transcription, and digitization work that made these records accessible.